building strength, endurance, stamina and flexibility building strength, endurance, stamina and flexibility

 A: You can imagine this as a 4 inch band running around between the ribs and the hips supported by the muscles of the inner thighs and the seat.
 Each exercise within Classical Pilates uses the trunk muscles in some way and also in a combination.
 This allows stabilisation in one area, movement in another or by using the entire trunk in rotation, flexion or extension.
 To create stability and strength the student learns that movement emanates from the powerhouse.

-Q: Are your courses recognised by REPS (Register of Exercise Professionals)?
+Q: Are your teacher training courses recognised by REPS (Register of Exercise Professionals)?